 I made a decision.
 I was going to cancel my trip to the UK.
 I announced to the kids that the three of us would treat ourselves and go to England together in June or July the following year.
-It was going to cost me a fortune but what the hell.
+It was going to cost me a fortune and probably not the smartest financial decision I’ve ever made, but I figured that if Ben wasn’t able to beat this, he would never have had the chance to see anything of the world.
 I’d sold the house and we needed something we could all look forward to that would help pull us through our current nightmare.
 I would so happily have swapped places and had the surgery for him, but of course if doesn’t work like that.

 The tumour they removed on Christmas Eve 2007 was the size of a grapefruit.
 They were hoping to give him a prosthetic testicle at the same time but “the ball guy was away on holiday” as my son laughingly put it.
 He was in a lot of pain, but he was still smiling.
 Waiting for the biopsy results was torture but on 23 January we were all ecstatic to learn that he was in the clear.
 Although there was no expectation that he would need to have chemotherapy, he would be monitored monthly and even if chemo was necessary, there was a 98% chance that he would come out of it completely clear of the cancer.